alex-305/ticktui/README.md

 # ticktui

-The TickTick tui that helps you stay on top of tasks even when on the terminal.
+This is the TickTick tui that helps you stay on top of your tasks even when on the terminal.
+This project builds off of the idea, structs, & API bindings from [Tickli](https://github.com/Sho0pi/tickli).

 ## Demo